Peniel24/Peniel24/README.md

 - 👋 Hi, I’m @Peniel24
-- 👀 I’m interested in blockchain development and software development.
+- 👀 I’m interested in business development and Data Analytics.
-- 🌱 I’m currently learning html & Css, python and JavaScript.
+- 🌱 I’m currently learning Data analytics @techCrush
-- 💞️ I’m looking to collaborate on projects that will enable me to learn and discover new skills.
+- 💞️ I’m looking to collaborate on projects that will enable me to learn and become better.
 - 📫 How to reach me @achigilipeniel24@gmail.com

 <!---